Earl's Court: 20th century

 During the late 1960s a large transient population of Australian, New Zealand and white South African travellers began to use Earl's Court as a UK hub and over time it gained the name "Kangaroo Valley".

+Governance

+Earl's Court is part of the Kensington and Bayswater constituency for elections to the House of Commons of the United Kingdom, represented by Labour MP Joe Powell since 2024.

+Earl's Court is part of the Earl's Court ward for elections to Kensington and Chelsea London Borough Council.

 Population

+Immediately after development, Earl's Court was sought after and had generally middle-class population, apart from some poorer pockets.
+Multi-occupied homes and overcrowding existed in parts of Warwick Road and around Pembroke Place, inhabited mostly by laborers and working-class families.
+Wealthier residents with many servants occupied the larger houses on Cromwell Road and Lexham Gardens.

+Over time, the balance tipped from owner-occupiers to lodging houses and flats.
+By the 1890s, Booth's poverty maps showed the area still wealthy overall but with signs of decline setting in.
+The large houses built for single families were increasingly converted to flats or operated as boarding houses catering to visitors to nearby Earl's Court Exhibition Centre.

+After World War II, the area became known for its transient population.
+Groups settling briefly included Polish refugees, Commonwealth migrants, Arabs, Iranians and Filipinos.
+The influx led to overcrowded housing conditions and neglect of properties.
+Some stability returned from the 1970s with residents' associations forming and upgrades to the housing stock.
+But Earl's Court continued to be known for its rootless, shifting population compared to other more settled Kensington neighbourhoods.
+Thus, in 1991 it had 30% annual population turnover, with almost a half of inhabitants born outside of the UK.

 The Earl's Court ward had a population of 9,104 according to the 2011 census.

-The change in the area's population is largely owed to rocketing property prices and the continued gentrification of the area.
+The recent change in the area's population is largely owed to rocketing property prices and the continued gentrification of the area.
 The scale of change is illustrated by the economic divide between the eastern and western areas of Earl's Court.
 Despite fighting fiercely for the exhibition centre, according to Dave Hill in The Guardian, the area's economy has been destroyed by this imbalance and the destruction of the exhibition venue.

 Notable people

+The quality of the Earl's Court built environment attracted many eminent residents over the years.